dennishamrick/z-nome_hunt/README.md

 `chromosome_name`: The chromosome number or name your region of interest comes from.
 `start_site`: The starting point for your sequence.

-The original Z-HUNT and MZ-HUNT code that formed the basis for this project can be found here:\n https://github.com/Ho-Lab-Colostate/zhunt/tree/master Useful background reading can be found here: https://github.com/Ho-Lab-Colostate/zhunt/tree/master/docs https://link.springer.com/protocol/10.1007/978-1-0716-3084-6_14
+The original Z-HUNT and MZ-HUNT code that formed the basis for this project can be found here:

+https://github.com/Ho-Lab-Colostate/zhunt/tree/master

+Useful background reading can be found here:

+https://github.com/Ho-Lab-Colostate/zhunt/tree/master/docs

+https://link.springer.com/protocol/10.1007/978-1-0716-3084-6_14

 ## Quick start